crazzfeng/sendcloud-docs/docs/Email API/address.md

 metadata:
   robots: index
 ---
-# Email Address Management: Bulk Campaigns & Lead Generation Tools
+# Email Address

 Effectively manage your contact email addresses with powerful tools designed for bulk campaigns and lead collection.
 Choose between **Address Lists** for marketing campaigns or **Subscription Management** for growing your subscriber base.

-## Email Address Lists for Bulk Marketing Campaigns
+## Email Address Lists for Bulk Sending via the API

 The Address List function serves as your powerhouse for **bulk email sending** scenarios, including marketing campaigns, newsletters, and automated sequences.
 It supports advanced variable replacement for personalized messaging at scale.